markaww/diamond_train/README.md

 In the second part of this project I took the same dataset and applied a lightGTBM model to prodict the price of new diamonds, based on the features of the existing ones

+The model uses SimpleImputer, RobustScaler and OrdinalEncoder to prepare the data, and then applies a LGBMRegressor as model.
+The hyperparameters of the model were also optimized with RandomizedSearchCV and GridSearch.
+The results were uploaded to kaggle for an internal Ironhack competition